SAP-samples/build-code-connect-2024/Customer_Loyalty_Program/8_Deploy.md

 ![](./Images/8_Screenshot_Application_Overview.png)

 > Note: To save resources in trial accounts, the services are stopped on a daily basis.
 If you want to access the apps in the future, you need to first restart the services.
 First go to **Instances and Subscriptions**, go to the *SAP HANA Cloud* application and restart it.
+If the application is running, open it to check if the SAP HANA Database Instance is running.
+If not, start it.
 Then go to your space, navigate to **Applications** and press the **play** icon in the *Actions* column to restart the applications with *Stopped* state.

 ## [Next Step: Integrate with SAP Build Work Zone](./9_Integrate_with_Work_Zone.md) >